The fowld

 }

 Remember that these can be anything that Twisted understands, including from installed plugins.
-Be careful: a malicous “other end” could cause all sorts of shenanigans.
+Be careful: a malicious “other end” could cause all sorts of shenanigans.

 Input: kind: remote